Citation, DOI and article data

 - post-operative assessment for leak

 Caution should be exercised when using water-soluble contrast agents in patients with a risk for aspiration.
 Aspiration of high-osmolarity water-soluble contrast agents has been associated with massive pulmonary edema and subsequent death.
 A low osmolarity agent such as Omnipaque may be used in this setting.
+When barium is not used, the study is often called a contrast swallow.

 Evaluation of pharynx